lcdfljm/rock-discontinuity-point-cloud/README.md

 ## License

-This dataset is released for academic research and non-commercial use.
+The point cloud dataset is released under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).
+It is provided for academic research and non-commercial use.